MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/icu/d_items.md

 ### `unitname`

 `unitname` specifies the unit of measurement used for the `itemid`.
 This column is not always available, and this may be because the unit of measurement varies, a unit of measurement does not make sense for the given data type, or the unit of measurement is simply missing.
-Note that there is sometimes additional information on the unit of measurement in the associated event table, e.g. the `valueuom` column in CHARTEVENTS.
+Note that there is sometimes additional information on the unit of measurement in the associated event table, e.g. the `valueuom` column in *chartevents*.

 ### `param_type`